erickcgt/senior_project_dea/README.md

 1) Delete the package.json and package-lock.json from the server folder

-Then, run the following commands to install the necessary packages:
+Then, run the following commands (within the server folder) to install the necessary packages:

 1) npm init
 2) npm install express nodemon